 About Green Advantage

 Green Advantage is an international, non-profit educational and credentialing body.
-Established in 1996, it provides educational materials and three ANSI-accredited credentials to construction industry personnel.
+Established in 1996, it provides credentials built to international standards and related educational materials to construction industry personnel.

 To ensure workers possess the knowledge, skills, and abilities needed for successful project delivery, Green Advantage focuses its efforts on credentialing the construction workforce to deliver state-of-the-art high performance, healthy buildings.

 Soon after its founding, Green Advantage was awarded a U.S. Environmental Protection Agency (EPA) grant to develop a green credential for construction workers.
 It has also enjoyed funding support from the U.S. Department of Energy (DOE), The Nature Conservancy, and the Ford Foundation.
-With the help of its boards, staff, and volunteers the three ANSI-accredited credentials Green Advantage currently offers are:
+With the help of its boards, staff, and volunteers Green Advantage currently offers three credentials built to international standards:

 1. The Green Advantage Certified Practitioner (GACP).
 This credential is designed for residential and commercial construction supervisory personnel in the U.S. and Canada.
 Applicable across trades and regardless of the green building rating system, standard or code utilized, the GACP requires candidates to pass a written exam to demonstrate familiarity with state-of-the-art green construction means, methods, materials, as well as over 800 green building best practices, supported by over 2,200 references.